hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/382_on_bhakti-yoga.md

 Gods are nothing but highly developed dead men.
 We can get help from them.

-Anyone and everyone cannot be an Âchârya (teacher of mankind); but many may become Mukta (liberated).
+Anyone and everyone cannot be an Âchārya (teacher of mankind); but many may become Mukta (liberated).
 The whole world seems like a dream to the liberated, but the Acharya has to take up his stand between the two states.
 He must have the knowledge that the world is true, or else why